Tuesday, January 31, 2012

 "Feeling more human?"
 AK exited the interstate at Route 12.
 The fields were rowed with fertile vines weighty with the grapes of 1974.
 Lodi was wine country.

 "Better than this morning."
 I had woken up along the bank of the Truckee River with no money in my wallet, thinking that I had blown my vacation at a blackjack table in Reno.
+"You know not telling me that my money wasn't gone was mean."

 "Like I said in Sacramento.
 It was for your own good."
 Lodi was laid out in a grid with the railroad determining which side of the tracks was the better part of town.
-AK held the owner's direction in his left hand.
+Jake held the owner's direction in his left hand.

 “I didn't want to say anything in front of Carol in case she said anything to your old girlfriend.
 After you lost the day's winning, I gave you another $300 and stashed the rest.
 You threatened to punch me, if I didn’t.
 Carole lent you $20 once you blew the three hundred.
 I paid her back from your money."
 AK was my good friend.
 We had lived next to each other in Boston.
 He didn't have to pull any punches.
 "After she crashed in the car, but you got ugly."